toolani/spkeeper/README.md

 ## Requirements

+The [go] tool chain must be installed to build spkeeper.

 [libgit2][libgit2] must be available and your system must be configured such that go binaries can dynamically link against it.

 [FreeTDS][freetds] must be installed and configured for the databases you wish to use spkeeper with.